archagon/archagon.net/_drafts/2017-09-30-causal-trees-the-magic-of-auto-merging-data-structures.md

 <img src="../images/blog/causal-trees/garbage-collection.gif" width="800">

-<figcaption><blockquote>An example of network knowledge propagation.
+<figcaption><i>An example of network knowledge propagation.
 Site 2 is forked from 1, Site 3 from 2, and Site 4 from 3.
 At the start, Site 1's C has been received by Site 2, but not Site 3.
 Maps are updated on receipt, not on send.
-At the end, Site 1 knows that every site has at least moved past ABE (or weft 1:2–4:9), making it a candidate for the new baseline.</blockquote></figcaption>
+At the end, Site 1 knows that every site has at least moved past ABE (or weft 1:2–4:9), making it a candidate for the new baseline.</i></figcaption>

 </figure>